plone/documentation/docs/i18n-l10n/contributing-translations.md

 Translators can go to the [Plone project in Weblate](https://hosted.weblate.org/projects/plone/) to write translations.

-You will need to create an account there and then your translations will be automatically contributed back to Plone's GitHub repository.
+Translators will need to create an account there.
+Then your translations will be automatically contributed back to Plone's GitHub repository.

 ```{note}
 At this moment Volto translations can't be contributed using Weblate.
 We are working on this issue and we hope to have it fixed as soon as possible.